portworx/px-docs/add-nodes-no-storage.md

 sidebar: home_sidebar
 ---

-PX-Enterprise can be run in a client-only mode such that the storage availale in a PX-Cluster can be consumed by apps that are running on nodes that have no storage.
-This enables deployments to be able to leverage the powerful PX-Enterprise features from any node without having to rely on legacy protocols and adopt containerization faster.
+PX-Enterprise can be run in a client-only mode such that the storage available in a PX-Cluster can be consumed by apps that are running on nodes that have no storage.
+This enables deployments to leverage the powerful PX-Enterprise features from any node without having to rely on legacy protocols and adopt containerization faster.

 ## Add a new node PX Cluster with no storage